EM City Building, Planning, Neighborhood Improvement & Business Licensing now located at 3726 E. Campus Dr. Suites D & H.

 Rumor: Is Eagle Mountain getting Google Fiber or another internet service provider?

 Fact: Eagle Mountain City continues to connect with telecommunication providers to help them understand our growth and development patterns, but it is ultimately up to those providers to decide to enter this market.
-The City announced Comcast has plans to locate in the community.
+Comcast is currently working to locate within the community.

 Rumor: Does the City choose which businesses locate here?